-Welcome back to my new series, The Curious Little Mind.
+Welcome back to my new series, recommending Children’s Moral Story Books.
 The book I’m going to be writing about today is called Hattie Peck, and it’s a very gentle introduction to the subject of infertility, as well as associated issues and situations that may come about following it, such as foster care and/or the adoption process.
 I don’t have particular experience of children’s books about adoption and foster care – I came by this one by accident – but if the topic is relevant to your family and you’re keen to utilise adoption books to open up the conversation with a young child, then this would be a great starting point.

 Hattie Peck is a Lovely Introduction to Adoption Books